 You can use a good quality probiotic to help to balance your intestinal flora.

 Over time this can help to control fungal overgrowth on, and in your body.
 A more powerful alternative to commercial probiotic powders or capsules, is to make your own fermented foods at home such as sauerkraut, fermented green papaya, kefir or even homemade coconut yogurt!

 These fermented foods are all probiotic powerhouses that can be consumed every day to help keep bacteria and fungal colonies in your body balanced.

-Try to ensure that you buy food grade Bentonite Clay if you plan to use it internally, and do not use metal utensils to store or mix your clay.
+Make sure that you buy food grade bentonite clay if you plan to use it internally, and do not use metal utensils to store or mix your clay.
 Follow the instructions for internal use on the packaging of the product.

 - Simply mix the clay into a paste with water and apply to the affected area.

 - Leave to dry and then rinse off or better still, wrap in plastic wrap and leave on for several hours or overnight.

 - Do this several times a day if possible, or at least once daily.

 Sometimes using bentonite clay for toenail fungus does not cut it because your condition demands a much more potent treatment.